Core Solutions Blog

 10. Use an intuitive EHR to make training simple

 The ultimate indicator of a successful EHR implementation is an intuitive and effective EHR system.
-Core empowers behavior health practices with its EHR system, building bridges for teams as they coordinate client care.
+Core empowers behavioral health practices with its EHR system, building bridges for teams as they coordinate client care.
 Core helps ensure all practices can make their treatment centers dynamic, efficient, and more effective throughout the exciting process of digital transformation.

 Contact Core today to discuss how the Cx360 platform can change everything for your centralized care coordination.